dappnode/DAppNodeDocs/docs/smooth/faq-glossary.md

 `Accumulated rewards`: All consolidated rewards your validator has generated, i.e. those claimed and claimable.

 `Claimable rewards`: Rewards ready to claim.
 Claimable rewards are the sum of all your accumulated rewards minus the rewards that have been claimed already.
-Only the withdrawal address of the validator can claim it's rewards.
+Only the withdrawal address of the validator can claim its rewards.